 There are strict time limitations for filing personal injury claims in Michigan.
 If you miss a deadline, your claim will be lost forever.
 To avoid this severe consequence, you should contact the Michigan spinal cord injury lawyers at Buckfire & Buckfire, P.C. immediately.
 Our personal injury attorneys will start working on your case immediately, gathering the evidence and reviewing your medical records to prove and win your case.

-Our legal team includes the most successful spinal cord injury attorneys in Michigan.
+Our legal team includes the top spinal cord injury attorneys in Michigan.
 Buckfire & Buckfire, P.C. and our lawyers have won the top awards in the legal profession, including: